Are you shopping for a heat pump or an air conditioning system? The following tips may be of interest to you before you make a purchase.

 Transmission of the written contract

-The contractor must provide a written contract within 15 days after you entered into an agreement.
+The contractor must provide a written contract within 15 days after you entered into an agreement by telephone or online.
 This will allow you to verify whether the contract's contents correspond to the offer that was made to you.
 The contract must be presented in a way that allows you to hold on to it.

 Content of the written contract

-The contract must include your name and your address, the contract signature date, and all the other mandatory information the merchant must provide before you enter into an agreement.
+The contract must include your name and your address, the contract signature date, and all the other mandatory information the merchant must provide before you enter into an agreement by telephone or online.

 The Office de la protection du consommateur recommends that you not sign any document before making a final decision to purchase a heating or air conditioning appliance.
-Contrary to popular belief, you do not always have the right to cancel a signed contract if you change your mind within 10 days.
+Contrary to popular belief, you do not always have a certain period of time to cancel a signed contract if you change your mind within 10 days.

 For further information about cancelling this type of contract, refer to the page Cancelling a contract.